Duckanoo: Greater Antilles and Belize

-In Jamaica, it is common to add grated green banana, coconut, sweet potato and/or cornmeal with coconut milk, brown sugar, mixed spices (cinnamon, nutmeg and anise) and vanilla— raisins are optional.
+In Jamaica, common ingredients include grated green banana, coconut, sweet potato and/or cornmeal with coconut milk, brown sugar, mixed spices (cinnamon, nutmeg and anise) and vanilla— raisins are optional.
 It can be served with an orange sauce.
-Blue drawers or tie-a-leaf is eaten as a dessert or snack, but is typically seen at cultural or heritage celebrations.
+Blue drawers or tie-a-leaf is eaten as a dessert or snack and is typically seen at cultural or heritage celebrations.

-Doukounou is considered to be a sweet and/or savoury dish eaten as a breakfast or dessert, in Haiti.
+In Haiti, doukounou is considered a sweet or savoury dish eaten as a breakfast or dessert.
 It is made with cornmeal, milk, sugar, cinnamon, raisins, vanilla extract and eggs, and is served with a sweet sauce.

-There is a similar dish called guanime dulce in Puerto Rico, which is prepared with cornmeal or corn flour, coconut milk and sugar / honey or molasses.
+There is a similar dish of Taíno origin called guanime dulce in Puerto Rico, which is prepared with cornmeal or corn flour, coconut milk and sugar/honey or molasses.
 It can also include ripe plantain, raisins, vanilla and anise.

 In Belize, the dish is called dukunu, tamalito or ducunu which is said to be the Garifuna word for 'boiled corn'.
+It is traditionally sold by street vendors on bicycles.

 It includes cornmeal, sweet corn, sugar, butter, baking powder and coconut milk.